 What Is Ad Hoc Reporting?

 Ad hoc means “for this” in Latin and refers to something done for a specific purpose.
 Ad hoc reporting, then, is the process of creating reports for a specific occasion (as opposed to for general use).
-In business intelligence, ad hoc reporting supplements regular reporting by enabling end users to either duplicate and edit premade reports or build entirely new ones from scratch without assistance from IT.
+In business intelligence, ad hoc reporting supplements canned reports by enabling end users to either duplicate and edit premade reports or build entirely new ones from scratch without assistance from IT.